Liquid-Prep/Liquid-Prep/CNM/README.md

 ## About the Students

-The original work was created by students of Central New Mexico Community College's Internet of Things Deep Dive bootcamp (www.cnm.edu/deepdive).
+This original work was created by students of Central New Mexico Community College's Internet of Things Deep Dive bootcamp (www.cnm.edu/deepdive).
 Since graduating, the two students have continued to work with IBM's Call for Code Liquid-Prep team to add functionality and connectivity, as well as improve upon the physical components.

 ### Janel Sanchez

 A student from the Deep Dive Internet of Things Cohort 3, which allowed her the opportunity to learn the fundamentals of creating and coding smart connected devices.
 Coming from a medical background and a strong passion to help in her community, Janel seeks to find opportunities that aid in kindness and positive change.
 By taking the bootcamp she was able to incorporate new STEM skills that she hopes to pass on to future generations.

 In this project she was able to contribute in the planning of the project as well as design from the beginning to end stages.
 From incorporation code previously learned in the bootcamp to cutting and welding metal pieces together and powder coating them, she enjoyed being able to be part of a team that is set out to make a difference in the world.

 ### Christian Chavez